rnleach/pyrometeopy/README.md

 but are not directly related to the fire plume.
 Thunderstorm out flow wind potential and the hot-dry-windy index are examples.

+### satellite

+This module contains functions for working with GOES data with an emphasis on the fire power data.

 [bufkit]: https://training.weather.gov/wdtd/tools/BUFKIT/index.php